deepscan/vscode-deepscan/README.md

 - Report issues in Problems panel when you open a `*.js`, `*.jsx`, `*.mjs`, `*.ts`, `*.tsx`, and `*.vue` file and save it.
 - Highlight issues in the code.
 - Show a rule description using a code action.
 When you click the light bulb of the issue, you can see the detailed description of the rule and grasp what's the problem.

+## DeepScan Access Token

+An access token is needed to inspect your code at the DeepScan server.
+Follow [instructions](https://deepscan.io/docs/deepscan/vscode#token) at the DeepScan site to generate the token.

+For managing access token, this extension contributes the following commands to the Command Palette:

+- **Configure Access Token**: register the token generated at the DeepScan site.
+- **Delete Access Token**: remove the currently registered token from VS Code.
+(The token at the server remains unaffected.)
+- **Show Access Token Info**: display the name and expiration date of the current token.

+**Note:** Access token is not needed in [Embedded Mode](#embedded-mode).

 ## Settings Options